 This isn’t to say that antibiotics are bad – they’re not.
 But, too much of a good thing, is never good!They have their place and they do wonderful things – that’s a given!
 On the other hand, when antibiotics are used repeatedly to treat a dog ear infection; antibiotics can be harmful as well.

 When you keep treating the symptom and you don’t treat the underlying problem, you’re NEVER going to see positive results with your dog’s ears.

 So, let’s say that your dog has stinky ears, they’re red, inflamed and packed with yeast.
 Here’s the necessary steps to get rid of the infection in your dog’s ears, permanently:

 The first step is to kill the yeast in the ears, eliminate any inflammation and itch and restore the ears to a healthy state.
 The absolute best product that we’ve found is called Zymox.
 They offer two different solutions; one with cortisone and one with out.
 We’ve had tremendous luck with the CORTISONE FREE solution that you see here.

 We keep this on hand at all times.

 If you’re not already doing so, start your dog on a high quality dog food.
 If you’re already feeding a high quality dog food and your dog has systematic yeast issues along with reoccurring ear problems, the food isn’t working.
-I recommend checking out my 10 best dog food list to give you an idea of some good quality dog foods available.
+I recommend checking out my recommended list of foods to give you an idea of better choices for your own dog.

-But, because you will be following the other steps above, you most likely won’t have to bathe your dog that often.
-I use all natural baby wipes to wipe my dogs down a couple of times a week and I then bathe them every other month – but they are also very healthy.
+But, because you will be following the other steps above, you most likely won’t have to bathe your dog that often once you get everything under control.
+I use all natural baby wipes or just a plain warm wet wash cloth to wipe my dogs down a couple of times a week and I then bathe them every other month.

-By following the above steps, your dog should finally be free of reoccurring dog ear problems.
+By following the above steps, your dog should finally be free of reoccurring ear concerns.

 If The Above Steps Fail – Here’s The Next Step